TIT8/shelly_button_esp32_arduino/README.md

 ## Future

-In the future I will make the ESP32 aware of the ligth bulb status subscribing to the rpc channel/topic where the Shelly's relay automatically publish the status (on or off).
+- I will make the ESP32 aware of the ligth bulb status subscribing to the rpc channel/topic where the Shelly's relay automatically publish the status (on or off).

-I hope to also have the time to set a MQTT broker on my personal rasperry pi at home.
+- I hope to also have the time to set a MQTT broker on my personal rasperry pi at home.